sunflowerno0b/ATW/Markdown Syntax.md

 # Markdown Preview
 ## Tools & one tip
 If you're not yet a seasoned professional with markdown, it’s great to be able to see a preview of the work you’re doing, live.
 Currently I am on a Mac (iknow boo- but its what i have).
 I am using the [Brackets](http://brackets.io/) open source tool in conjunction with the Brackets Mark Down Preview.
 This allows me to see what I am typing in real time.
 If don't get the extension you can preview it by clicking the lighting bolt icon and it will open up a chrome window for you to preview, pretty neat.
 Note that it only works with Chrome.
+Git has its own preview but its annoying to click between two tabs to see what you're doing as you type.
+File extension for markdown is ".md".

 ***I will be looking into Ubuntu Options as well.For you windows users, I hate that OS so you're on your own- or write me and we can work together to find something!***